Schedule for 2019 Cross Class Dialogue Circles

 All virtual circles are through a zoom platform.

-Cost: We charge using a sliding scale $0-sky’s the limit.
+Cost: We charge using a sliding scale from $0 to sky’s the limit.
 It isn’t a perfect way to correct for the unfair, harmful economic system we live in, but it’s a start.
 We ask participants to give in a way that is truly generous.
-In other words, it feels like a sacrifice, and does not create a hardship.
+In other words, it feels like a sacrifice without creating a hardship.

 CONTACT US to find out more or to get on our updates list.

-Because of a generous 3 year commitment from the Vermont Praxis Group of Resource Generation the circles in 2019 are subsidized.
-There are still many costs to cover and we appreciate donations of all sizes!
+Because of a generous 3-year commitment from the Vermont Praxis Group of Resource Generation the circles in 2019 are partially subsidized.
+There are still many costs to cover, so we need participants to contribute through the sliding scale, and we also ask for donations of all sizes from anyone who wants to make sure this opportunity continues.
 Make a Donation.
 Click the donate button and write Equity Solutions - Cross Class Dialogues in the comments.

 We are also seeking organizational co-sponsors to continue making this community education opportunity possible.
 A BIG THANK YOU to our current organizational sponsors